 There are two parts of a Quiz delivered through Avenue to Learn, the Quiz and the Question Library.
 Think of the Quiz as the collection of questions a student answers and gets assessed, whereas the Question Library is every single question you could possibly ask.
 While the quiz is useful for assessing many different types of questions, it does not tend to handle math questions with ease.
-It may be easier to use an external tool for math questions.
+It may be easier to use an external tool for math questions

 For information about the quality of multiple choice questions: Examination of the Quality of Multiple-Choice Items on Classroom Tests (DiBattista & Kurzawa, 2011)

 The Question Library serves as a warehouse for all the potential questions that you could ask a student using a Quiz, Survey or Self Assessment.
 Students do not have access to the Question Library; only people enrolled as Instructors, TA 1 and TA 3 are allowed access to the questions that make up a quiz.
 There are 12 question types that can be created or imported.
-Those question types include true or false, multiple choice, multi-select, long answer, short answer, multi-short answer, fill in the blanks, matching, ordering, arithmetic, significant figure and likert scale questions.
-The last option, for likert scale questions is only available to insert into a Survey, and cannot be used in Quizzes.
+Those question types include true or false, multiple choice, multi-select, long answer, short answer, multi-short answer, fill in the blanks, matching, ordering, arithmetic, significant figure and Likert scale questions.
+The last option, for Likert scale questions, is only available to insert into a Survey, and cannot be used in Quizzes.

-You will also notice that there is two additional options at the bottom of the list, text information and image information.
+You will also notice that there are two additional options at the bottom of the list, text information and image information.
 This allows you to have a paragraph or image in your quiz, and then ask a series of questions about the reading or image.
 You are not limited to just using static images or text, you can upload a video up to 1 gig in size into the image information question type, which could prompt students to watch a scenario and answer a series of multiple choice questions about that scenario.